Muzych/Muzych/README.md

 ### About me
 - 🔭 I’m an Indie Hacker.
 - 🌱 I’m currently learning  React.
-- 🤔 I’m looking for help with CG.
+- 🤔 I’m looking for help with Computer Graphics and Deep Learning.
 - ⚽ I love Arsenal.
 - 💬 You could ask me anything.